 Were You Injured as a Result of GM's Faulty Ignition Switch?

 But you need someone with expertise in defective product liability.
-You need the product liability lawyers at The Edwards Law Firm.
+You need the experienced Tulsa personal injury lawyers at The Edwards Law Firm.

 We understand the main reasons why people are injured by products: